 My father stayed on in the Merchant Navy after the war, serving in another thirty-five ships, sailing mainly with the Ellerman Line but also with many other well-known shipping companies now, sadly, like our Merchant Navy, almost consigned to history.
 Finally, after he met my mother, he "swallowed the anchor" in 1960.
 See this page for a list of all My Father's Ships

 He worked, as a boatman, for the next seven years in the small Highland communities of Knoydart and Kingairloch before moving to Fort William, were he lived for the rest of his life.
 My father always missed the sea.

-The photo (below left) was taken on 30th November 1959 after my dad's discharge book was lost.
+The photo below (top) (below left) was taken on 30th November 1959 after my dad's discharge book was lost.
 Nine months later he left the Merchant Navy after 22 years service.

 My dad never saw his medals.
 I enquired and received them from the Registry of Shipping and Seamen in Cardiff.
 He was awarded the 1939-1945 Star, the Atlantic Star, the Italy Star and the War Medal.

 Chual e'n ceol bu mhilse leis nuair thill e dhachaidh"